- Academic Requirements

 - Visiting Opportunities

 A student in good standing at the Sturm College of Law may petition to take courses at another ABA approved law school.
 The petition must list the courses and course descriptions from the host school.
 The petition also must state legitimate reasons for the visit.
-The Associate Dean for Student Affairs must approve all visiting student petitions and has the authority to deny a visiting request.
-Students can find a Visiting Student Petition in the Dean’s Suite or online here.
+The Assistant Dean of Student Affairs must approve all visiting student petitions and has the authority to deny a visiting request.
+Students can find a Visiting Student Petition online here.

 - Complete all required courses at the Sturm College of Law and

 - Complete at least sixty (60) credit hours at the Sturm College of Law.

 In addition, a student who visits another law school during a Fall/Spring semester cannot take more than eighteen (18) credit hours in one semester or more than thirty (30) total credit hours in one year at the other law school.
 The student must earn a grade of C or better in any course taken at the host school that the student wants to count toward his or her JD credit hours at the SCOL: the SCOL will not accept transfer credit hours for any course in which the visiting student earned a grade lower than a C (credits received in pass/fail courses in which students receive a “pass” grade will be counted).

 Students who visit at another law school during a Fall/Spring Semester must submit official transcripts to the Registrar’s Office each semester that show that the student remains in good standing at the host law school.
 A student who fails to maintain a cumulative grade point average of 2.3 at the host school must seek readmission to the Sturm College of Law with a petition to the Examinations and Standing Committee.

 - Non-Sturm College of Law Study Abroad Programs (for more information on all Study Abroad, please visit the Study Abroad website)